EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 - Require visible evidence for browser checks: an expected result and a screenshot, not "looks fine."
 - Keep the commit history small and readable, so a reviewer can follow the upgrade one change at a time.

-AI made the exploration cheap.
+AI made the exploration and the checking cheap.
 The evidence is what made the result trustworthy.